JohnLacerdaOliveira/VFXRates/README.md

 The application binds to URLs defined by the ASPNETCORE_URLS environment variable.
 In production, ensure that you provide a valid certificate if using HTTPS.

+**Container Requirements:**
+When running the application, launching from Visual Studio, ensure that the SQL Server and RabbitMQ containers are running, as these services are essential for data persistence and messaging functionality.

+`docker-compose up selserver rabbitmq`

 ## Design Considerations

 **Separation of Concerns:**
 The startup configuration is organized into extension methods to keep the Program class clean.
 Each layer (API, Application, Domain, Infrastructure) is responsible for a specific part of the application logic.

+**Dependency Injection**
+The project makes extensive use of dependency injection to manage service lifetimes and reduce tight coupling between components.
+This approach improves testability, maintainability, and scalability, allowing components such as controllers, services, and repositories to be easily substituted or mocked.

 **Error Handling:**
 Global error handling is implemented via middleware, ensuring that exceptions are caught and a consistent error response is returned.